 Even as wristwatches became more popular in the first half of the 20th century, pocket watches still held a place with fashionable gentlemen.
 They were often handed down as family heirlooms and high-end jewelry firms like Cartier continued to created beautiful pocket watch designs like the handsome onyx Art Deco example below.

 Carrying a modern pocket watch signified something special about a person.
 Sure, there was a stylish aspect to wearing one, but there was also a moral implication.
 It meant you valued punctuality, dependability and modern independence.
 A nickname even developed in the public lexicon for pocket watch carriers: a "stemwinder" was someone who habitually wound their watch and they were seen as hardworking and reliable.

 Today, time surrounds us.
 We can easily check for the time via a clock on the wall, a microwave, a computer screen, or that little technological miracle in our pockets - the smart phone.
 The contemporary world has no practical need for pocket watches any longer, but they exist as a reminder of progress and remain a stylish, nostalgic and impressive mechanical accessory.
-To begin or expand your own collection of antique pocket watches, click here to see the watches M.S.
-Rau has to offer.
+See what M.S.
+Rau has to offer to begin or expand your own collection of antique pocket watches.

 Bruton, Eric.
 Clocks & Watches.
 New York: Hamlyn, 1969.

 Clutton, Cecil, and George Daniels.
 Watches.
 New York, NY: Viking Press, 1965.

 Friedman, Uri.
 "A Brief History of the Wristwatch."
 The Atlantic.
 May 27, 2015.
 Accessed May 29, 2019. https://www.theatlantic.com/international/archive/2015/05/history-wristwatch-apple-watch/391424/.